nygctech/PySeq2500/README.md

  The safest way to move the stage out to load slides onto it is hs.move_stage_out().
  Also I would first move the stage in the y direction, into the hiseq before moving it in the x direction because there are some knobs at the front of the hiseq that the stage can run into.

+ Durint hs.intializeInstruments(), the staged is homed to Y=0, X=30000, Z=0, and O=30000 (although there is no homing for the objective).

  # Setting up optics
  Before taking a picture, the laser power should be set, the excitation filters should be set, and the emission filter should be in the light path.